7NNS7/100-days-of-Data-Science-and-Code/README.md

 Commiting myself for 100 days of git, data science and code.<br/>
 I will work on Data Science, python scripts and personal projects for the next 100 days.

+# Day 30
+Hackmania 3.0 : Built Recommendation system for farming using ML and IoT.
+Check repo Hackmania3.0-PESCE

+# Day 29
+Hackmania 3.0 : Built Recommendation system for farming using ML and IoT.
+Check repo Hackmania3.0-PESCE

+# Day 28
+Hackmania 3.0 : Built Recommendation system for farming using ML and IoT.
+Check repo Hackmania3.0-PESCE

-# Date 24
+# Day 27
+Worked on internship project.(Wrote API, lil bit of data wrangling)

+#Day 26
-Worked on Internship project (Regression, data cleaning and preprocessing)
+Worked on intership project (Regression, data cleaning and preprocessing)

+# Day 25
+Worked on ML specialization-Coursera

+# Day 24
+Worked on Internship project (Data collection and EDA)

 # Day 23
 Implemented Naive Bayes and SVM on personal project.